plaidchat/plaidchat/README.md

     -h, --help          output usage information
     -V, --version       output the version number
-    --minimize-to-tray  When the tray icon is clicked, hide the window rather than minimize
+    --minimize-to-tray  When the tray icon is clicked, hide the window rather than minimize --close-to-tray     When the close button is clicked, minimize the app to tray instead of killing it.

 ```